etclabscore/core-pool/etchash/README.md

 You can change this to classic mainnet here: https://github.com/etclabscore/open-etc-pool/blob/master/etchash/etchash.go#L61

 Simply uncommet the mainnet line, and comment the mordor line.
 Rebuild.

+Note: the code will smoothly handle the transition, you can update before the fork no problem.